The-File/SK-Fixed/README.md

 NOTE: Only steam (Win x64) + standalone (Win x64) have been verified.
 Other platforms have been removed for now due to lackof testing and/or known issues on GH's part.

+## If the game does not boot on fresh windows 10/11 installs:

+### Specifically if you haven't tried these patches yet, and SK does not work out of the box at all with its default Java.

+### Install Java 6 from https://archive.org/details/jdk-6u45 before trying the Java 21 patchset.

 ## Steps for users to follow:

 To patch Java: